What is a Computer Network? Definition, Types, Examples

 Computer networks are complex systems made up of several key components working together seamlessly.
 They’re built with two basic components – network devices and links.
 These links connect two or more nodes in a way that is defined by communication protocols.

 As well as these basic building blocks, several key components of computer networks are required to keep devices connected to the network.
-These components can be split into two categories: hardware and software
+These include:

-4. Networking devices: These are specialized hardware units that handle data flow and network management, including:
+Networking devices are specialized hardware units that handle data flow and network management.
+They include:

 • Hubs: Simple devices that broadcast data to all connected nodes, used in smaller networks.